 Hubble Space Telescope image of a bubble-like cavity, called N44F, 35 light-years in diameter, which is being inflated by a stellar wind from a very hot star once buried inside a cold dense cloud.
 The central star in N44F is ejecting mass at a rate greater than a 100 million times that in the solar wind.
-The particles in this stellar wind move at 7 million km/h, compared with about 1.5 million km/h in the case of the Sun.
+The particles in this stellar wind move at 7 million kilometers per hour, compared with about 1.5 million kilometers per hour in the case of the Sun.
 N44F is located about 160,000 light-years away in the Large Magellanic Cloud.
 Credit: NASA, ESA, Y. Nazé (University of Liège, Belgium) and Y.-H. Chu (University of Illinois, Urbana).

 A stellar wind is the continuous flow of gas from the surface of a star into space.
 It is